renovatebot/renovate/docs/usage/configuration-options.md

 Setting this option to `true` means that Renovate will ignore _all_ status checks.
 You can set this if you don't have any status checks but still want Renovate to automerge PRs.
 Beware: configuring Renovate to automerge without any tests can lead to broken builds on your base branch, please think again before enabling this!

-## ignoreTopic

-When a PR is closed, Renovate posts a comment to let users know that future updates will be ignored.
-This option makes the topic of that comment configurable.

 ## ignoreUnstable